-Discussion of these documents will begin in plenary sitting on Monday, 15 June, at 10 a.m.
-The Chairperson of the Governing Body will submit a report to the Conference on the work carried out by the Governing Body from June 2008 to June 2009.
+Discussion of these documents will begin in plenary sitting on Thursday, 9 June, at 10 a.m.
+The Chairperson of the Governing Body will submit a report to the Conference on the work carried out by the Governing Body from June 2010 to June 2011.

-The Director-General of the International Labour Office will submit a report to the Conference which will invite participants to provide guidance to the ILO in shaping its action to best serve Members' needs, as the Organization approaches its 90th anniversary.
+The Director-General of the International Labour Office will submit a report to the Conference on a social policy theme of current interest.
 It will include an annex on the situation of workers in the occupied Arab territories.